Franco Medina

-Franco Anthony Medina Soto (born 18 July 1999) is a Peruvian footballer who plays as a right-back for Peruvian Primera División side Ayacucho FC.
+Franco Anthony Medina Soto (born 18 July 1999) is a Peruvian footballer who plays as a right-back for Campeonato Gaúcho side Monsoon FC.

 Club career

 Alianza Lima

 Medina is a product of Alianza Lima.
 In June 2018, Medina signed his first professional contract with Alianza Lima after an impressive season with the club's reserve team.
 However, he wasn't used on the first team yet and therefore, he was loaned out to César Vallejo for the 2019 season, to gain some experience.
 Medina became a regular player for César Vallejo, playing 19 games in the Peruvian Primera División.

 In the beginning of 2020, he suffered from a dislocated shoulder after a game for the U-23 national team and was set to be out for several months.

 Deportivo Municipal

 On 2 January 2021 it was confirmed, that Medina had signed with Deportivo Municipal for the 2021 season.
 He got his debut for the team in the first game of the season against Sport Huancayo on 12 March 2021.